 2/ Mount Si – 4,167′

 Standing at 4,167 feet, Mount Si is a well-known peak in the Snoqualmie Range and one of the most popular hikes for locals in Seattle.
+You can see Mount Si from Seattle on clear days.
+It’s only a 45-minute drive from the city.
 It was named after Josiah “Uncle Si” Merritt, an early settler.
-The mountain was also featured in “Twin Peaks” series.

 Activities: